jcolag/entropy-arbitrage/2023-02-23-icarus-factor.md

  > **PULASKI**: Poor guy.
 Picked up a flu virus on our last stop at Nasreldine.

-I assume that she means something like [Nasreddin](https://en.wikipedia.org/wiki/Nasreddin).
+I assume that she means something like {% wiki Nasreddin|Nasreddin|en %}.

  > **TROI**: Commander Pulaski's greatest medical skill is her empathy.
 You must be Commander Riker's father.